kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4902-delete-oom-pods/README.md

       (`OOMKilled`)?
 - [ ] Is at least one container in the Pod currently waiting due to being in `CrashLoopBackOff`?

+Additionally deletion should only occur when an OOM event was recorded and if it is planned to actually increase the memory limit.
+Those information are already present in the updater, they just need to be made available.

 This should make sure to not accidentally disrupt deployments as they might still heal to a point where eviction then might be possible.